Goldington

-Goldington is an area of Bedford and electoral ward in the unparished area of Bedford, in the Bedford district, in the ceremonial county of Bedfordshire, England.
+Goldington is part of Bedford, Bedfordshire, England.
 It encompasses much of the historic village and parish of Goldington that was merged with Bedford in 1934, although some parts of the old village are within the neighbouring Newnham ward.
 It also includes two modern estates that are part of Renhold parish.

 The boundaries of Goldington are approximately The Spires and Aspire estates to the north, Norse Road to the east, Goldington Road to the south, with Church Lane and Bow Hill to the west.
 The northern part of the area is sometimes known as Elms Farm.